alaasmagi/plc-booking-interface/README.md

 * Enable the API to send notifications to users if they attempt to use an already occupied PLC without making a reservation.

 ### Mobile Application
-* Create a dedicated iOS/Android application containing the same UIs, while the backend runs on a separate server.
+* Create a dedicated iOS/Android application containing the Main UI, while the backend runs on a separate server.

 ### Cloud Integration
 * Host the backend on platforms like AWS, Azure, or GCP for scalability and reliability.